Skip to main content

 4. Gift Solicitation

 b.
-Central administrators (President, Vice Presidents, Athletic Director, and development officers) and Deans may solicit or otherwise negotiate Gifts for their particular project, unit, or college.
+Administrators such as the President, vice presidents, Athletic Director, development officers, and deans may solicit or otherwise negotiate Gifts for their particular project, unit, or college/school.

 c.
-Before soliciting any Gift or undertaking any fundraising activities on behalf of Boise State University, or subunit thereof, all Boise State employees, or their agents, must consult with the Vice President of University Advancement, or designee, and follow the established prospect coordination and approval protocols.
+Before soliciting any Gift or undertaking any fundraising activities on behalf of Boise State University, or subunit thereof, all Boise State employees or their agents must consult with the Chief Executive Officer for the Foundation or designee and follow the established prospect coordination and approval protocols.

 5. Gift Management

 a.
-Gifts to the university are received and managed by the Boise State University Foundation (“Foundation”).
+Gifts to the university are received and managed by the Foundation.

-• All Gifts-in-Kind must be received by the university and recorded and receipted by the Foundation.
+• All Gifts-in-Kind to be retained by the University must be received by the university and recorded and receipted by the Foundation.

 • All financial reporting of Gifts will be managed by the Foundation.